polyphony-chat/chorus/README.md

 ### wasm

 To test for wasm, you will need to `cargo install wasm-pack`.
-You can then run `wasm-pack test --<chrome/firefox/safari> --headless -- --target wasm32-unknown-unknown --features="rt, client" --no-default-features` to run the tests for wasm.
+You can then run `wasm-pack test --<chrome/firefox/safari> --headless -- --target wasm32-unknown-unknown --features="rt, client, voice_gateway" --no-default-features` to run the tests for wasm.

 ## Versioning